 They’ll need to be listed on your policy.
 Insurance companies want all resident drivers listed.
 Your policy also covers your college student for liability when they drive a borrowed or rented car.
 That’s nice peace of mind.
 Your insurance company may offer a discount for college students away at school, so be sure to ask your agent.

-Sometimes parents take their child off their policy during the semester.
-This is a risky for three reasons.
+Sometimes parents take a child off their policy during the semester.
+This is risky for three reasons.